pjorritsma/memdocs.nl-nl/memdocs/intune/fundamentals/troubleshoot-endpoint-protection-in-microsoft-intune.md

 ### <a name="endpoint-protection-engine-unavailable"></a>Endpoint Protection-engine niet beschikbaar

-**Mogelijke oorzaak**: De Intune Endpoint Protection-engine is beschadigd of verwijderd.
+**Mogelijke oorzaak**: de Intune Endpoint Protection-engine is beschadigd of verwijderd.

 **Mogelijke oplossingen**: